bllaude/breylaude.github.io/src/posts/why-i-left-social-media.md

 It’s weird how long it took me to leave, fucking unbelievable.

 Not because I liked it.
 I didn't have a choice.
 Not really.
 But because it had turned itself into the fabric of things.
 From messaging to checking events, keeping track of people from high school I barely remembered or cared about.
-Little social habits that didn’t seem worth breaking actually.
+Little social habits that didn’t seem worth breaking.

 I didn’t leave because of another privacy breach.
 Not even after the weird headlines about internal memos justifying growth at all costs.
 Those things are unsettling, oui.
 But I kept scrolling.
 I rationalized, like most people do.
 It’s just a fucking website.
 It’s how I stay in touch.
 I’ll just tweak my privacy settings.